Antidepressants and suicide risk: Varenicline and bupropion

 In 2009, the FDA issued a health advisory warning that the prescription of varenicline and bupropion for smoking cessation has been associated with reports of unusual behavior changes, agitation, and hostility.
 Some people, according to the advisory, have become depressed or have had their depression worsen, have had thoughts about suicide or dying, or have attempted suicide.
 This advisory was based on a review of anti-smoking products that identified 75 reports of "suicidal adverse events" for bupropion over ten years.
 Based on the results of follow-up trials this warning was removed in 2016.

 Mechanism

 It remains controversial whether increased risk of suicide is due to the medication (a paradoxical effect) or part of the depression itself (i.e. the antidepressant enables those who are severely depressed—who ordinarily would be paralyzed by their depression—to become more alert and act out suicidal urges before being fully recovered from their depressive episode).

+Another possible mechanism for increased suicide risk, involving the effects of medication, is as follows.
+In children and adolescents, frequent new experiences, extensive learning and rapid brain development could lead to neurotransmitter depletion in presynaptic terminals in the brain, both cortical and subcortical.
+This would be consistent with their longer sleep requirements, to enable learning to be consolidated and neurotransmitter stores replenished.
+(Presynaptic depletion might also arise in adults in some circumstances, for example from experiencing prolonged stressful and demanding situations, working excessively long hours, or getting insufficient sleep.)

+Starting treatment with antidepressants that inhibit reuptake of neurotransmitters into the presynaptic terminals would then exacerbate presynaptic depletion and tend to make depression worse, with increased risk of suicidal thoughts, before longer-term potentially therapeutic effects start to kick in.
+Antidepressants that work in other ways, or that have a large distribution volume and long half-life in the body (such as fluoxetine) causing buffering and tapering of drug concentration, would be safer.